What you should know before you hire an attorney for a traffic ticket

 - Are you willing to financially commit to an attorney fee while recognizing that there’s no guaranteed outcome.

 If you have decided to fight your ticket, feel free to give me a call 541-944-9880

 Frequently asked questions about Traffic Tickets in Oregon & California

 - Should I fight my traffic ticket in California?

-- Is It worth to go to court on an Oregon traffic ticket?
+- Is it worth it to go to court on an Oregon traffic ticket?

 - What are the pros and cons of fighting a traffic ticket?

-- Can I fight my speeding ticket California?
+- Can I fight my speeding ticket in California?